 Helping Young Women with Body Image

 There is a good and a bad side here.
 This will surprise parents, but aside from obvious concerns as to how well Finsta followers and Snapchat friends execute their ethical duty to one another, these teens seem to be on to something.
-We’ve long lamented that teens, especially young women, struggle with body-negative images they see in fashion media and in pornography.
+We’ve long lamented that teens, especially young women, struggle with body-negative images they see in fashion media and pornography, as well as mainstream Instagram.
 In the Finsta and Snapchat world, teens can instead give each other supportive comments about body image.
 They can see themselves as “all in it together,” rather than comparing themselves to models.